perplexityjeff/PowerShell-MailScanner/README.md

 Use Format-Table, Select-Object and Get-Member to get the table how you want it.

 ## Prerequisites
 * The MySQL .NET Connector found at https://dev.mysql.com/downloads/connector/net/6.9.html.
-The script looks by default on location C:\Program Files (x86)\MySQL\MySQL Connector Net 6.10.5\Assemblies\v4.5.2\MySql.Data.dll however using -MySQLPath you are change it if you like.
+The script looks by default on location C:\Program Files (x86)\MySQL\MySQL Connector Net 6.10.5\Assemblies\v4.5.2\MySql.Data.dll however using -MySQLPath you can change it if you like.

 * Remote Access to the MySQL or MariaDB database using a good secured user that can only 'Select'